hatakkey/MAG-cups/docs/5G_session_verification.md

 ```
 ### 4.2.3. **Sessions load balancing**

-The 10 IMSIs are load balanced over the 2 UPs
+The 10 IMSIs are load balanced over the 2 UPs.
-There are 6 PFCP sessions i.e. 5 IMSIs + default PCFP session between the CP and UP
+There are 6 PFCP sessions i.e. 5 IMSIs + default PCFP session between the CP and UP.

 ```bash
 A:admin@UP1# show s-5g